Check-In and Program Information

 Rinpoche has requested that these retreats be in silence to establish a quiet container for the teachings and as an aid to dropping the ordinary, busy mind.
 Silence will begin when Rinpoche announces it, typically the morning or evening of the first full day of the retreat.
 Staff may periodically need to quietly communicate with each other and will try do so discretely.
 Silence does include the monastics, translator and other presenters, as well.

 Students need to find their own local retreat housing and provide for their own meals.
 Click here to link to local Crestone housing resources.

 There is currently no meal plan offered.
-There are currently two grocery stores in Crestone, and three small cafes in addition to the Desert Sage Restaurant.
-There is a gas station in downtown Crestone, though they do not carry diesel fuel.
+There are currently two grocery stores in Crestone, and six small cafes in addition to the Desert Sage Restaurant.
+There is a gas station in downtown Crestone.
 For more information about the town of Crestone, please visit: www.townofcrestone.org

 The teachings are held in the Pundarika Foundation teaching tent located on the Yeshe Rangsal land in Crestone.
 The parking lot for the Yeshe Rangsal retreat land is at the Stupa of Enlightenment located in Chalet 1, off Camino Baca Grande to the east, between Rendezvous and Hilltop roads.

 There is no camping allowed on the Yeshe Rangsal retreat land.
 A U.S. forest service campground is located at North Crestone Creek north of the town of Crestone, several miles from the retreat land.
 It is first come-first served and reservations are not accepted.
 There are no shower facilities.
 If you are staying in the campground, it is best to have your own car or have pre-arranged transportation to and from the teaching tent.

 For directions to and from Crestone along with transportation information, including airport, bus service availability and a rideshare board, please click here.